Breakdown of quantization in nonlinear Thouless pumping: Breakdown of the adiabatic path due to the emergence of self-crossing bands

-In the weakly nonlinear regime of Fig~\ref{fig:EnergySpectrumsPRL}-a), the lowest band corresponds to the pumped solitons, while all the other bands are delocalized bulk states (with $\operatorname{IPR}(\ket{\Psi}) > 100$).
-The quantized pumping by one unit cell is clear from the color-coding of the band and is made possible by the continuity in the energy band that can be followed adiabatically.
-The energy spectrum drastically changes in the intermediate nonlinearity regime of Fig~\ref{fig:EnergySpectrumsPRL}-b).
-Delocalized bulk states no longer exist and the entire energy spectrum is constituted of soliton states.
-More strikingly, the soliton band now develops loop structures typically observed in the energy bands of nonlinear Bloch systems~\cite{NL_LZ_Tunneling}.
-To our knowledge, the existence of such loop structures depicting the energetics of real-space localized states, let alone their effect on pumping, has not been reported before.
-In the strongly nonlinear regime of Fig~\ref{fig:EnergySpectrumsPRL}-d), the loop structures merge, which causes the energy spectrum to consist of two gapless bands, each corresponding to solitons at even- and odd-numbered sites respectively.
-In particular, the crossing points between the two bands is responsible for the observation of Rabi-like slight oscillations in Ref.~\cite{Fu2022} and Fig~\ref{fig:AdiabaticFollowingPRL}-g).
-Note that although the existence of band crossing is known to threaten adiabaticity, the solitons belonging to the red and blue bands are strongly localized at different sublattice and hence cannot hybridize, preserving the adiabatic following throughout the cycle in Fig~\ref{fig:AdiabaticFollowingPRL}-g).
+Hence, the energy spectrum has already drastically changed in the intermediate nonlinearity regime of figure~\ref{fig:IntermediateCase}-a).
+Delocalized bulk states have already completely disappeared due to the focusing nonlinearity and the entire energy spectrum is constituted of soliton states.
+More strikingly, the soliton band now develops self-crossings typically observed in the energy bands of nonlinear Bloch systems~\cite{NL_LZ_Tunneling}.
+In this system, the self-crossing bands result in two incomplete V-shaped bands in the vicinity of $t=0.25T$ and $t=0.75T$ in figure~\ref{fig:IntermediateCase}-a).
+These self-crossing structures are attached to the original soliton band that spans the entire time domain and exists for all values of the nonlinearity strength, termed the main band.
+These incomplete V-shaped bands, along with looped-bands and swallowtail structures described in previous literature~\cite{NL_LZ_Tunneling,Diakonov2002Loop,Machholm2003Loop,Morsch2006Loop,Eckel2014Loop} collectively form a unique feature of nonlinear systems with no linear counterpart.

+To our knowledge, the existence of such self-crossing bands depicting the energetics of real-space localized states, let alone their effect on pumping, has not been reported before.
+In the strongly nonlinear regime of figure~\ref{fig:EnergySpectrumWeakStrong}-b), the two self-crossing structures merge, which causes the energy spectrum to consist of two gapless bands, each corresponding to solitons at even- and odd-numbered sites respectively.
+In particular, the crossing points between the two bands is responsible for the observation of Rabi-like slight oscillations in~\cite{Fu2022} and figure~\ref{fig:AdiabaticFollowingWeakStrong}-b).
+Note that although the existence of band crossing is known to threaten adiabaticity, the solitons belonging to the red and blue bands are strongly localized at different sublattice and hence cannot hybridize, preserving the adiabatic following throughout the cycle in figure~\ref{fig:AdiabaticFollowingWeakStrong}-c).